 - When you’re searching for which track to use, play it alongside some raw footage of your video.
 If you know what shots you want to use and how your video is going to flow, being able to hear the music while watching some of your favourite b-roll is going to give you an indication whether the song will work or not.

 - These days, when I’m planning a video, I actually start searching for tracks beforehand to see what music I think would match the place I’m travelling to.
 If I’m heading to Mexico, I search for some Mexican sounds.
 That means, before I’ve even stepped onto the plane, I know the type of shots I’ll need for my video.
+Sometimes the best travel music for videos is recording a local band and using that – just make sure the audio is good enough!

 - Beware of lyrics.
 Even though songs with lyrics in are great and I use them a lot, if there are lyrics in the background when you’re talking or there’s a voiceover it’s really jarring.